clinicjs/node-clinic-bubbleprof-demo/README.md

 1. Returns the same as `2` but does the queries in parallel.
 1. Caches the result from `3` in 5s in an LRU cache.

 Each should produce different bubbleprof results indicating the async profile of each.
-Running `1` you should see a ton of latency, running `2` you should see much more throughput, and running `3` you should a bit more branches in the async graph.
+Running `1` you should see a ton of latency, running `2` you should see much more throughput, and running `3` you should see a few more branches in the async graph.

 To run the first one do: